Bald Eagle Pictures & Information, Webcam

 Bald Eagle Current Status

 In 1999, the USFWS proposed that the Bald Eagle be removed from the Federal List of Threatened and Endangered Species.
-As of Feb 2007, the USFWS is still accepting comments on the proposal.

-It was estimated (by USFWS) there were 7,066 nesting pairs of Bald Eagles in lower 48 states in 2006.
-This estimate is up from 6,471 nesting pairs in 2000.
+It was estimated (by USFWS) there were over 9,000 nesting pairs of Bald Eagles in lower 48 states in 2006. ( See number of nesting pairs of Bald Eagles for each State between 1990 - 2006.)
+That estimate was up from 6,471 nesting pairs in 2000.

 Bald Eagle Migration